Home > Knowledge

 2. What is a Dimple Plate?

-A dimple plate is typically made from a single sheet that is mechanically stamped or pressed to create protrusions (dimples).
-It may also refer to a welded plate without significant hydraulic inflation.
+A dimple plate is typically made from a single sheet that is mechanically stamped to create protrusions.
+It may also refer to lightly welded plates without hydraulic inflation.

 AspectPillow PlateDimple Plate